Vinai/groupscatalog2/README.md

 Installation Instructions
 -------------------------
+If you are using the Magento compiler, disable compilation before the installation, and after the module is installed, you need to run the compiler again.

 1. Install the extension via Magento Connect with the key shown above or copy all the files into your document root.
 2. Clear the cache, logout from the admin panel and then login again.
 3. Configure and activate the extension under System - Configuration - Netzarbeiter Extensions - Groups Catalog 2
+4. Go to the "Manage Indexes" page and rebuild the two GroupsCatalog indexs.
+Without this step all products will be hidden on the frontend!

 Upgrade from Magento 1.5
 ------------------------